Unfolding-Machines/pumc-online-hub/docs/game-interface.md

 - **Ctrl + Tab** or **Ctrl + Shift + Tab**: Move forward or backward across open tabs.

 These shortcuts are designed to streamline your workflow and enhance productivity within the game interface.

+---

+## Explore each section further

+Want to learn more about each part of the in-game interface?
+Check out their specific pages:

+- [Plot Tracks](plot-tracks.md): Edit and visualize your story’s structure.
+- [Oracles](oracles.md): Access oracles, random tables, and decks of cards.
+- [Log Panel](log-panel.md): Where you read and write your adventure’s journal.
+- [Entities Overview](entities-overview.md): Manage your characters, locations, and compendiums.
+- [Plot Nodes](plot-nodes.md): Manage and preview your plot nodes with ease.